4 Best Crypto Exchanges of 2022

 Over the past several years, cryptocurrency has grown in popularity.
 Thanks to relatively low fees, investors find buying and selling cryptocurrency particularly attractive.
-Crypto isn’t connected to any world governments, and it offers significant profit potential.
+Cryptocurrency isn’t connected to any government, and it offers significant profit potential over the long term.

 The cryptocurrency space is rapidly growing, and crypto traders need a reliable source to track their assets.
 CoinMarketCap is the most referenced crypto asset price-tracking website worldwide.
 It provides investors with well-researched, unbiased and accurate information to make the most informed cryptocurrency buying and selling decisions.

-The following chart lists four of CoinMarketCap’s top cryptocurrency exchanges for U.S. investors according to their exchange score, average liquidity and approximate trading volume as of March 31.
+The following chart lists four of the 25 most widely used cryptocurrency exchanges according to their exchange score, average liquidity and approximate trading volume, as reported by CoinMarketCap as of June 15.

 - Exchange score: Cryptocurrency exchanges are ranked and scored based on their amount of web traffic, average liquidity, volume and legitimacy confidence level.
 These factors are weighted, and an exchange is assigned a score between 0.0 and 10.0.